bloomsburyai/cape-client/docs/source/examples.rst

     :header: "Property", "Description"
     :delim: |

-    text        |   The proposed answer to the question confidence  |   How confident the AI is that this is the correct answer sourceType  |   Whether this result came from a 'document'\ or a 'saved_reply' sourceId    |   The ID of the document or saved reply this answer was found in (depending on sourceType) startOffset |   The starting position of this answer in the document (if sourceType is 'document') endOffset   |   The end position of this answer in the document (if sourceType is 'document')
+    answerText                |   The proposed answer to the question answerContext             |   The context surrounding the proposed answer to the question confidence                |   How confident the AI is that this is the correct answer sourceType                |   Whether this result came from a 'document'\ or a 'saved_reply' sourceId                  |   The ID of the document or saved reply this answer was found in (depending on sourceType) answerTextStartOffset     |   The starting position of this answer in the document (if sourceType is 'document') answerTextEndOffset       |   The end position of this answer in the document (if sourceType is 'document') answerContextStartOffset  |   The starting position of this answer context in the document (if sourceType is 'document') answerContextEndOffset    |   The end position of this answer context in the document (if sourceType is 'document')

 ..  _multiple-answers: